 - Woodworking hammer: It is important to have two sizes, a small and a large hammer, so as not to damage the wood.

-- Tape measure: It is indispensable because with it you will be able to give the necessary measurements to your project.
+- Tape measure: It is indispensable because with it you will be able to achieve the necessary measurements for your project.

 - Electric belt sander: It is not indispensable, but it can make the work much easier.

 - Electric orbital sander: It is not indispensable, but, like all electric tools, it makes the work more comfortable.